oqolarte/oblong/content/project/server.md

 I'm no sysadmin by profession, so the OS I want running in this homebrew server shall be stable, requires minimal maintenance, and is (relatively) easy to set up.

 It shouldn't require much effort, knowing that my use case---serving static files of small personal website---is simple enough.

-At the moment, I'm considering these two OS, because they still have support for 32-bit architectures (which this laptop has), and meet my requirements above:
+At the moment, I have considered these two OS, because they still have support for 32-bit architecture (which this laptop has), and meet my requirements above:
 - [Debian](https://www.debian.org) (GNU+Linux)
 - [OpenBSD](https://www.openbsd.org) (BSD)

 I also have experience in using both, albeit in a 64-bit architecture.

 ### Using OpenBSD as a server

 OpenBSD is a fully functional, Unix-like OS based on Berkeley Networking Release 2 (Net/2) and 4.4BSD-Lite.

 For now, I choose OpenBSD as a server because it's simpler to set up.